Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

 Data format from server to robot:

-ID	drive	aux	Special1	Special2	report	request
+Topic	ID	drive	aux	Special1	Special2	report		request

+-	Topic: This is used by zMQ to determine where/who the message is for. ie: a specific robot (topic=name) or the server(topic = 	controller)
 -	ID: This needs to be larger than “0” (zero) for the controller scrip to read the masterControl database.
 By default, use “1”.
 -       Drive: If drive is “1” and request is “4”, the robot is enabled to drive normally. o	If drive is “0” and request is “4”, the robot is stopped.
 -	Aux: This selects if the auxiliary motors are enables (“1”) or disabled (“0”).
 Not implemented.
 -	Special1, special2: special commands where RFID tag/hall effect switch responses can be sent back to the robot.
 Depending on the play mode selected by the control user, these can mean different things.
 The controller has to implement special1&special2 capabilities in the future.